wkolowski/Type-Theory-Wishlist/README.md

 | Cons of (tl : CoNel)
 ```

-Last but not least, we can also use mixed record-sums for defining inductive and coinductive types.
-Above we see two most obvious examples: non-empty lists `Nel` and non-empty colists `CoNel`.
+We can also use mixed record-sums for defining inductive and coinductive types.
+Above we see the two most obvious examples: non-empty lists `Nel` and non-empty colists `CoNel`.

 `Nel A` is a type whose values have a head `hd` and are either a `Singl`eton, which takes no arguments (besides the `hd`, of course), or a `Cons`, which takes the tail `tl` as an argument (in addition to `hd`, of course). `CoNel`, the type of non-empty colists, is analogous to `Nel`, of course with the twist that it is coinductive instead of inductive.

+Last but not least, it would be good to know where we can use this weird feature (try to think of a single language that has it!).
+A general answer is that mixed record-sums are useful every time we needto attach some metadata to a sum or an inductive type.
+A more specific one would be parsers - these usually are sums (many possible productions), but also need to store metadata about number line, column and possibly much more.

 Papers:
 - None